Zhong Jinbao

-Zhong Jinbao (钟晋宝; born 25 November 1994) is a Chinese professional footballer who currently plays for Chinese Super League side Henan Jianye.
+Zhong Jinbao (钟晋宝; born 25 November 1994) is a Chinese professional footballer who currently plays for Chinese Super League side Wuhan Three Towns.

 Club career

-In 2013, Zhong Jinbao started his professional footballer career with Henan Jianye in the China League One.
+In 2013, Zhong Jinbao started his professional footballer career with Henan Jianye (now known as Henan) in the China League One.
 On 16 August 2015, Zhong made his debut for Henan in the 2015 Chinese Super League against Guangzhou R&F, coming on as a substitute for Mirahmetjan Muzepper in the 53rd minute.
 He scored his first senior goal on 24 July 2016 in a 4–1 away loss against Jiangsu Suning.

+On 27 January 2025, Zhong signed Chinese Super League club Wuhan Three Towns.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 December 2022.